rodydavis/flutter_file_based_routing/README.md

 dart generator/bin/main.dart
 ```

-This will generate a `router.g.dart` which can be used to import the generated widget to run the application.
+This will generate a `generated.g.dart` which can be used to import the generated widget to run the application.

 ```dart
 import 'package:flutter/material.dart';